-What's really the causes of hair loss in women and men?
-Hair loss and baldness, or thinning hair also known as Alopecia as doctors call it, happens in men, women, and children.
+Hair loss and baldness, or thinning hair, also known as Alopecia as doctors call it, happens in men, women, and children.
 It is a common occurrence and not restricted to a particular race or culture; rather it’s more of a universal problem.

 Hair loss (Alopecia) stands for the loss of hair due to an increase in the rate of hair falling out, and it’s not being replaced by new hair growth.